Helio and Astero-Seismology and Exoplanets Search

 Description

-The principal objectives of this project are: 1) to study the structure and dynamics of the solar interior, 2) to extend this study to other stars, 3) to search for extrasolar planets using photometric methods (primarily by transits of their host stars) and their characterization (using radial velocity information) and 4) the study of the planetary atmospheres.
+The principal objectives of this project are: 1) to study the structure and dynamics of the solar interior, 2) to extend this study to other stars (either single or in binary systems), 3) to search for extrasolar planets using photometric methods (primarily by transits of their host stars) and their characterization with complementary radial velocity information.

-To reach our first objective, we use Global Helioseismology (analysis of the solar oscillation eigenmodes) and Local Helioseismology (that uses travel waves).
-Solar seismology allows to accurately infer information about the internal structure and dynamics of the Sun,.
-This project covers the various necessary aspects to attain the aforementioned objectives: instrumental, observational, reduction, analysis and interpretation of data and, finally, theoretical developments of inversion techniques and development of structure and evolution models.
+To reach our first objective, we use Helioseismology (analysis of the solar oscillation eigenmodes), a technique that enables us to infer the Sun's internal structure and dynamics with high accuracy.
+This project covers the various aspects necessary to attain the aforementioned objectives: instrumental and observational (with the international networks BiSON and GONG operating at the ”SolarLab” at Observatorio del Teide), reduction, analysis, and interpretation of data (in particular, the GOLF and VIRGO instruments aboard ESA/SoHO satellite).
+Finally, theoretical developments in inversion techniques are carried out.

 Principal investigator